avantrec/soco-cli/README.md

 ## Guidelines on Playing Content

-Currently, **soco-cli** enables playback of content from the **Sonos Favourites** and **Sonos Playlists** collections.
-You should add content to these lists in order to facilitate playback.
+**soco-cli** enables playback of content from the **Sonos Favourites** and **Sonos Playlists** collections.
+Add content to these collections in order to facilitate playback.
 Content can be from local libraries, streaming services, or streaming radio stations.
+You can also add content (e.g., from the local libraries) to the queue for playback.

 ### Radio Stations